GibilGibil

 PR Review with Test Results

-An agent checks out a PR branch, builds the project, runs the full test suite, and reviews with real pass/fail data — not just static analysis.
+An agent checks out a PR branch, builds the project, runs the full test suite, and reviews with real pass/fail data, not static analysis.

 gibil run review "cd /root/project && git fetch origin pull/42/head:pr-42 && git checkout pr-42" --json